 Below is a simple wiring diagram on how to make your own fresh silver colloid.
 The colloid need to be fresh, and not stored for a long time as it loses its electrical charge when exposed to heat and light.

-Silver colloidal is also for plants and pets alike.
+- Silver colloid is also good for protecting plants and pets alike.
 Try it and you won’t go back to pesticides and antibiotics anymore.